 - Choose a good quality clay.
 There are a lot of polymer clay’s on the market.
 Not all of them are good for sculpting.
 My favorite clay to use is Premo! by Sculpey but you can see my Top 5 Polymer Clay choices here.

 - Choose good quality polymer clay tools.
 Just like choosing good quality clays, choosing the right tools for the right job is essential.
 There are literally dozens of tools to choose when it comes to sculpting.
-Some of my favorite tools are the tools from Christi Friesen.
+I have some excellent, high quality tools that are my favorites right here.
 You can see my other favorite sculpting tools here.